 The photo essay book refers to the “expanse of brick and mortar that comprises the new St. Pius X High School as a jewel.”
 Mr. Besand and Mr. Kist recalled how exciting it was when the new building and campus opened in 1959.
 Their memories of the day-to-day labors of so many give a warm human touch to what is now St. Pius X history.
 First, there was an idea, then plans on paper, a capital campaign and after four years, a Catholic high school campus—it was a united effort of prayer and perspiration.

-As St. Pius X High School thrives in its fifth decade of operation, the student population includes more and more children of alumni.
+As St. Pius X High School thrives in its sixth decade of operation, the student population includes more and more children of alumni.
 In 2000, the first third-generation St. Pius X student arrived.
 United efforts of administration, staff, parents, and alumni maintain a high standard of Catholic secondary education, originating from gifts faithfully given for many generations of students to come.